Gopesh223/Virtual-Mouse/README.md

 1) Palm detetction
 2) Hand landmarks

-The Palm detetction provides a cropped image of the hand.
+The Palm detection provides a cropped image of the hand.
 Then the Hand landmarks module finds 21 different points on your hand

 This hand landmarks module was trained using manually annotated images(about 30000) of different hands.